millipedes/slc/doc/example_1_hello_slc/example.md

   low mental overhead).
   3) There is implicit typing in `slc` so the existence of a `.` in a number makes it a double (which is required for point specifications).

+See the manual for the full set of set of things which can be adjusted for a rectangle.